jmervine/duality/README.md

 a simple cache interface to setting and getting from two caches

-* sets to both caches asynchronously
+* sets to both caches -asynchronously-
 * gets from faster and then fails over to slower

 ## Usage